aciccarello/ciccarello.me/_posts/2020-11-25-you-should-try-wireless-charging.md

 ## Charging is less efficient (and slower)

 I hesitate to say this because it's never been a problem for me.
 Wireless chargers are slower than an equivalent corded charger due to the energy wasted in induction.
 I charge my phone periodically throughout the day so I typically don't care about speed.
 If speed is important to you, 7.5 Watt or 10 Watt quick charging is available for most phones with a supporting charger and power adapter.
 If you're battery is low and you need the fastest charge or are charging from a batter pack, use a cord.
 Otherwise, efficiency and speed shouldn't be a problem.
+Much of the wasted energy may be transformed to heat, but must chargers don't get too hot in normal conditions.

 ## It usually doesn't come in the box